diffusionstudio/core/README.md

 </p>
 <br/>

-# Diffusion Studio - A browser based video processing framework 🚀
+# Diffusion Studio - A browser based video editing framework 🚀

 Yes that's right, DS does not require a backend!
 This is made possible by bleeding edge browser APIs such as WebGPU, WebCodecs and WebAssembly resulting in a blazingly fast render performance 🏎️ (fastest in town).